MicrosoftDocs/microsoft-style-guide/styleguide/accessibility/accessibility-guidelines-requirements.md

 ms.prod: non-product-specific
 ---

-# Accessibility guidelines and requirements
+# Accessibility Guidelines and Requirements

-Microsoft
-devices and services empower people of all abilities, around the globe—at home, at work, and on the go—to do the activities they value most.
+Microsoft devices and services empower people of all abilities, around the globe—at home, at work, and on the go—to do the activities they value most.

 This section provides an overview of accessibility guidelines: